vosmiic/RASA-Chatbot/nlu.md

 - show me the weather forecast for [California](location)
 - [New York](location) weather

+## intent:rain_chance
+- is it going to rain today?
+- will it rain today?
+- i hope it doesen't rain today
+- i hope it does not rain today
+- can you tell me if it will rain today?
+- will there be rain today?
+- is it supposed to rain today?
+- does the forecast say rain today?
+- does the forecast predict rain today?
+- any chance of rain today?

 ## intent:IPweather
 - what is the weather like where I am
 - whats the weather like here